smart-on-fhir/smart-scheduling-links/specification.md

   * [Details on JSON structure](#slot-file)
   * [Example file](https://raw.githubusercontent.com/smart-on-fhir/smart-scheduling-links/master/examples/slots-2021-W09.ndjson) showing coarse-grained slots for a single week, across all ten "SMART Vaccine Clinic" sites. (_Note: The choice to break down slots into weekly files is arbitrary; the fictional Clinic could instead choose to host a single slot file, or produce location-specific files, or even group slots randomly._) Each of the published slots in this example includes a "capacity" extension indicating that the slot has a capacity of 100 patients; furthermore the slots include only coarse-grained timing (indicating they fall sometime beetween 9a and 6p ET, the clinic's fictional hours of operation).
 Ideally, Slot Publishers should provide finer-grained slot information with specific timing (see "progressive enhancement" in [Goals](#goals-for-slot-discovery) above), but coarse-grained slots provide an easy way to get started.

 A client queries the manifest on a regular basis, e.g. once every 1-5 minutes.
 The client iterates through the links in the manifest file to retrieve any Location, Schedule, or Slot files it is interested in.
+(Clients SHOULD ignore any output items with types other than Location, Schedule, or Slot.)

 ### Performance Considerations